-VOTE BY PHONE - 1-800-690-6903 Use any touch-tone telephone to transmit your voting instructions.
-Vote by 11:59 p.m.
-Eastern Daylight Time on October 26, 2021 for shares held in our of the Parker-Hannifin Corporation employee savings plans.
+VOTE BY PHONE - 1-800-690-6903

+Volte 5 r rrows: r-ouvesu-seus Use any tout-hone telephone to transmit your voting instructions and for electronic delivery of information.
+Vole by 11:59 p.m.
+Eastern Daylight Time on October 25, 2022 for shares held directly and by 11:59 p.m.
+Eastern Daylight Time on October 23, 2022 for shares held in one of the Parker-Hannifin Corporation employee savings plans.
 Have your proxy card in hand when you call and then follow the instructions.